 When we look closer, we’ll see that our biases are simply a by-product of fear and ego-based thoughts, and the solution is to gain knowledge that counteracts these thoughts so that we can move towards a perspective based on love, openness and compassion for our fellow beings.
 If we want a positive change in the world, we have to start with ourselves by observing how and why we block certain people out.

 Even though we now have extensive laws that protect the rights of people, we still have a long way to go.
-There’s a strong undercurrent of intolerance that lingers in the consciousness of many people, which needs to be addressed.
-Below, I have outlined a few solutions for overcoming any form of prejudice:
+There’s a strong undercurrent of intolerance that linger in the consciousness of many people, which needs to be addressed.
+Here are a few solutions for overcoming any types of prejudice:

 During this crucial time when our planet faces imminent threat due to our negligence to take care of it and maintain world peace, it’s imperative for us to raise our collective consciousness and eradicate the barriers that prevent us from uniting and coming up with solutions for crucial global issues.

-I believe that we’ll only be able to come together and create a win-win situation once we realize that, ultimately, we all want the same things in life – happiness, joy, connection, peace, prosperity, and most importantly, a sense that we’re understood and that we matter.
+I believe that we’ll only be able to come together once we realize that, ultimately, we all want the same things in life – happiness, joy, connection, peace, prosperity, and most importantly, a sense that we’re understood and that we matter.

 All my best on your journey,

-Question for you: If you hold any kind of prejudice, what are some of the steps that you’re willing to take to overcome them?
+Question for you: What types of prejudice do you identify with?
+What are some of the steps that you’re willing to take to overcome them?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.